rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 >Note on title: <CITE>Clara H-d is Clara Hayward</CITE>
 >(*Source of information reads*:  Clara H_____d)

-<a name="0.5.38.4">0.5.38.4</a> If punctuation substituting for letters occurs in the first five words of the title proper (the first six words if the title begins with an article), and the values of the missing letters are known, then record a [Variant title](/DCRMR/title/Variant-title) (see [1.6.X.X](/DCRMR/title/Variant-title/#1.6.X.X)).
+<a name="0.5.38.4">0.5.38.4</a> If punctuation substituting for letters occurs in the first five words of the title proper (the first six words if the title begins with an article), and the values of the missing letters are known, then record a [Variant title of manifestation](/DCRMR/title/Variant-title-of-manifestation) (see [1.25.4.6](/DCRMR/title/Variant-title-of-manifestation/#1.25.4.6)).

 ### 0.5.385 Punctuation indicating an abbreviation